dentarg/auth0-blog/_posts/2017-12-13-our-journey-toward-saas-customization-and-extensibility-at-auth0.markdown

 Moreover, sometimes building features into the core product for customers is not the right approach.
 We needed a way to try ideas out.
 An idea may sound great, but in practice be problematic.
 Investing core engineering resources to these ideas is very expensive.

 > **"The primary use case for extensibility at Auth0 was to empower field engineers to work on the last mile solutions for the customer without involving core engineering."**<br />
-> Eugenio Pace - Co-Founder, VP Customer Success
+> Eugenio Pace - Co-Founder, CEO

 If every interaction with a customer involved identifying an idea, putting it in the backlog and coming back to them at a later date, it would add friction to the process and turn customers away.